ptomulik/testmd/md/README.md

 format).
 By configuring certain options (action's inputs), the retrieved array may be processed (filtered, sorted, etc..) before it gets outputted.

+Some GitHub repositories exist only to post-process assets created by upstream repositories.
+A repository that builds Docker images with assets released by an upstream repository is an example.
+Each time, the upstream releases new versions, the repository should rebuild and publish images.
+This requires information about existing upstream releases.

 ## Contents

 - [Inputs](#inputs)